 Aren’t you already disinfecting my facility?

 Yes, OctoClean personnel are trained in touch point disinfection.
 This is the disinfection of commonly touched surfaces like phones, handles, facets and horizontal surfaces.
 Electrostatic disinfection is not a replacement to your regularly scheduled service.
 But it is a great addition that guarantees that all surfaces, even small areas or upholstered surfaces that can’t get wiped down, are disinfected.
 Remember, it’s not just disinfecting the tops of surfaces but underneath and all the way around too.

 How long does electrostatic disinfection take?

 This will depend on the size of the area being disinfected.
-According to EvaClean, it takes approximately 30-45 minutes to clean and disinfect each room in a hospital.
+According to EvaClean, it takes approximately 30-45 minutes to clean and disinfect each room in a hospital using traditional methods.
 The EvaClean system can reduce cleaning and disinfecting times by 40%.

 It is important to follow application instructions in order to meet kill claims.
 It takes the EvaClean system 4 minutes to thoroughly disinfect.
 After that, you are ready to use your facility.

 How long does it last?